 State Voices has an important and compelling story to tell―its history, its scope, and its goals.
 It is important to establish an identity and a voice, and then use both to drive a comprehensive communications strategy that will strengthen, support, and build the network with financial and public support―all in behalf of the larger mission of building multi-racial power in the service of racial and gender equity.

-The Senior Communications Manager (SCM) will be responsible for designing and executing a communications plan, and will participate in the organization’s ongoing strategic planning.
-The SCM will report to the Managing Director.
+The Senior Manager of Communications (SMC) will be responsible for designing and executing a communications plan, and will participate in the organization’s ongoing strategic planning.
+The SMC will report to the Managing Director.

 Use digital and traditional media strategies to define State Voices’ identity and build its reputation.
 This will include enhancing the media profile and presence of the Executive Director and perhaps other network leaders.

 - Manage activities related to refreshing and refining State Voices’ identity and reputation through various public relations strategies:

 - Create and execute a social media presence and strategy.

 - On behalf of senior leadership, seek opportunities to connect with public figures and opinion makers (“influencers”) to build relationships and benefit from their promotion and amplification of State Voices’ work—on social as well as traditional media.

 - Assist with personal notes to public figures following media (TV, radio, podcast) appearances, receiving awards, publishing op-eds, blog posts, and tweets, or actions.